Modern Slavery Statement

 At Belstaff we are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business and we have zero tolerance to any such practices.

-We encourage all our workers, customers and other business partners to report any concerns related to the direct activities, or the supply chains of, our organisation.
+We encourage all our employees, customers and other business partners to report any concerns related to the direct activities, or the supply chains of, our organisation.
 This includes any circumstances that may give rise to an enhanced risk of slavery or human trafficking.
-Our whistleblowing procedure is designed to make it easy for workers to make disclosures, without fear of retaliation.
+Our whistleblowing procedure is designed to make it easy for employees to make disclosures, without fear of retaliation.
 Employees, customers or others who have concerns can speak with HR.

 Our employee code of conduct makes clear to employees the actions and behaviour expected of them when representing our organisation.
 We strive to maintain the highest standards of employee conduct and ethical behaviour when operating abroad and managing its supply chain.
 We use only specified, reputable employment agencies to source labour and always verifies the practices of any new agency it is using before accepting workers from that agency.